Accessibility statement for OP Business mobile

 • WCAG 1.3.2 Order Affecting Meaning

-The Loans section is almost accessible.
+The Loans section is nearly fully accessible.
 The screen reader skips some information, such as the loan interest rate graph.
-It can also have difficulty in detecting the monetary amounts listed on the Loan information page.
-There are also accessibility gaps in Loans, which are described in the General section of this document.
-The plan is to rectify all accessibility gaps in Loans during 2024.
+Some of the information in the graph is presented by only using a colour that has insufficient contrast.
+Lists are not programmatically defined.
+Screen readers may also have difficulties detecting the sums listed on the Loan information page.
+There are also accessibility issues in Loans, which are described in the General section of this statement.
+All of the accessibility issues detected in the Loans section are scheduled to be corrected during 2025.

 • WCAG 1.3.1 Info and Relationships